 INFO 3505 Hampton Rd., Oceanside; 516-388-6685, southshorecraftbrewery.com

-This Port Jefferson Station spot is going to have lots of seasonal suds out for the fall, including its "Pumpkin Out" malt-forward ale (served with or without a cinnamon or sugar rim), the "Jacked Up'D" coffee pumpkin spice beer and the "Hey Pumpkin, Sorry I'm Latte" pumpkin-spiced brew with light coffee flavors and lactose.
-Other autumn-style apple options include the "Crisp-Bee Apple Pie" hard cider made with honey-crisp apples and cinnamon, and the "Twerky" cranberry hard cider that balances apple sweetness with cranberry tart.
+This Port Jefferson Station spot is going to have lots of seasonal suds out for the fall, including its "Pumpkin Out" malt-forward ale (served with or without a cinnamon or sugar rim) and the "Crisp-Bee Apple Pie" (hard cider made with honey-crisp apples and cinnamon) during the first week of September and its "Jacked Up'D" coffee pumpkin spice beer come the last week of the month.
 Look for the return of the Po'boy costume-required Halloween bash on Oct.
-30 and a Thanksgiving Eve soiree.
+29 and a Thanksgiving Eve soiree.

 INFO 200 Wilson St., Port Jefferson Station; 631-828-1131, poboybrewery.com

 Guests can look forward to the continuation of free live music Thursdays through Sundays, and “Toasted Tuesdays” happen each week in the beer garden, featuring DJs, art and vendors.
 August will see releases such as a peach half-and-half sour imperial IPA and the return of its “Coffee Big Mother Pumpkin” brew.
 Look in September for an “Apple Crumb Pie Sour” offering, followed by “Tessellations” (an imperial IPA made with Chardonnay juice) by the start of October.
 The annual Cask Ales Festival is already set for Nov.
 5 — which all leads into 2023, which will be a celebratory year as it marks the business’s 25th anniversary.